Find Schools

 • Animal Park Code Enforcement Officer

-In the United States, there were 13,400 jobs for Animal Control Worker in 2016.
+In 2016, there was an estimated number of 13,400 jobs in the United States for Animal Control Worker.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Animal Control Worker by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Animal Control Worker per year.

 undefined